 The main purpose of Hobson’s mission, said Normanby, was to establish ‘a settled form of civil Government’, with the full agreement of Māori.
 This would protect the Māori people from lawless Europeans and other harmful effects of unorganised European settlement.
 This government would buy ‘waste lands’ from Māori, and resell this land to settlers.
 Only land not needed by Māori for their own purposes would be bought by the Crown, and they would receive a ‘fair and equal’ price.
 Schools would be provided for Māori, and many of their traditional customs would be protected.
 An official would be appointed ‘to watch over the interests of the aborigines [Māori] as their protector’.1

 Treaty of Waitangi

 Hobson and his advisers drew up the Treaty of Waitangi to obtain the voluntary transfer of sovereignty by Māori.
 The treaty was first signed on 6 February 1840.
 Its Māori-language version promised Māori some degree of control over their resources and customs.
-However, the English-language version indicated that the Crown’s sovereignty would not be shared with indigenous people.
-These differing understandings eventually led to warfare and a long process of re-interpretation and compensation.
+However, the English-language version indicated that the Crown’s sovereignty would not be shared.
+These differing understandings eventually led to warfare and a long process of reinterpretation and compensation.